AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/palettes/creating-palettes.md

 programming.

 1. Press \<Clear\>, select some fixtures and \<Locate\> them\
-*If you need to move them so you can see what's happening, you can do that too*
+*If you need to move them so you can see what's happening, you can do that, and the position can be removed later*.

 2. Press \[Shapes and Effects\], \[Shape Generator\] and choose a shape to start\
-*See [Shape Generator](../effects/shape-generator.md) for more information about shapes*
+*See [Shape Generator](../effects/shape-generator.md) for more information about shapes*.

-3. Alter the parameters of the shape as you require
+3. Alter the parameters of the shape as you require.

 4. Press \<Record\> then \<Palette\>\
-*You cannot use Quick Record to store shape/FX palettes*
+*You cannot use Quick Record to store shape/FX palettes*.

-5. If you moved the fixtures in **step 1**, press \[Set Mask\] and exclude everything except **FX**
+5. If you moved the fixtures in **step 1**, press \[Set Mask\] and exclude everything except **FX**.

-6. Press a palette button to store the shape palette
+6. Press a palette button to store the shape palette.

 You can't use an effects palette as a
 **[Quick Palette](using-palettes.md#quick-palettes-with-no-fixtures-selected)**
-(when you recall a palette with no fixtures selected).
+(this is when you recall a palette with no fixtures selected).
 You must have some fixtures selected when you recall an effects palette.

 Creating a Time Palette